SweetSoul/2nd-quest-guilda-dev/README.md

 At the start you have a simple application which displays planets from Star Wars in grid.
 Your task is to upgrade it respecting the principles from Tech Stack, Must-have (Good to have and paying attention also)

 Due date: 05/10/2022
+After submission we will have your code reviewed with feedback for you within some 15days after due date.

 ## The Task
 1. Replace dummy data with dynamic data from [https://swapi.dev/api/planets/](https://swapi.dev/api/planets/)